TheMathGeek314/VendorRando/ReadMe.md

 - **RandoSettingsManager**: When sharing a settings code, VendorRando settings will be included.

 ## Compatibilities
-Though not explicitly accounted for, LoreRando's cursed listening and MoreLocations's Lemm Shop have both been verified to function as intended.
+Lemm's Shop from **MoreLocations** is verified to function as intended.
+Cursed Listening from **LoreRando** works, but vendors do not currently grant lore checks correctly.

-MultiWorld is not currently compatible with VendorRando.
+**MultiWorld** is not currently compatible with VendorRando, remote access items cause stock to be inaccessible.
+Area Blitz from **RandoPlus** may cause problems as vendors are not guaranteed to function at full flexible locations.